Undergraduate degree programmes

 £9,250 if you are a new student enrolling on Year 0 of an integrated four- or five-year degree programme in Science and Engineering.

-The fees for the DipHE in Dental Hygiene and Dental Therapy are paid by the NHS.
+The fees for Home fee paying students enrolling onto the DipHE in Dental Hygiene and Dental Therapy are paid by the NHS.
+International Student Fees for this programme are £25,300.

 Some courses include compulsory field trips, for which a separate fee is charged in addition to your tuition fees.
 These extra costs cannot be covered by a tuition fee grant or loan from the Student Loans Company.
 For more information on these extra costs, please contact the relevant department/school.